Creating a New Page

 Only the title field is initially visible.
 You have to click the more link to see the other metadata fields if you want to change them from their automatic values.

 - The title of the page, plus a standard “Eastern Mennonite University” addition, makes the page title that appears in the titlebar of a visitor’s browser window, her tabs, and search results leading to that page.
 The title is not used in the page itself; you’ll want a heading for that (see Page Content below).
+Be descriptive when writing titles: begin your title with a keyword from that page.
+Use no more than 70 characters in your title field.

 - As mentioned above, the slug is the part of the URL unique to that page.
 Slugs should only include lowercase letters and dashes; no uppercase, spaces, or punctuation.
 The CMS follows these rules automatically when it generates the slug, but you should keep them in mind if you edit the slug.
 You would want to edit it if your title was too long or redundant in the context of the URL.
 For example, the page titled Shenandoah Anabaptist Science Society has a slug that’s just